bob-cd/bob-cd.github.io/docs/rationale.md

 # Why Bob?

+Bob is mostly built out of [my](https://github.com/lispyclouds) experiences in working on platform teams in various places and seeing various pain points.
+Bob represents my idea of what something that could be there to not get in your way, be flexible and robust enough to serve most of the needs.
+It is a very much usable piece of software which has seen use, but at the end of the day its intended as my expression of ideas: out there to inspire others and reduce some of the pains I faced for others.

 Some of the (non exhaustive) reasons of why Bob

 - Be fully Free and Open Source (FOSS) under the MIT License.
 - Have a very small core with a limited feature set and be opinionated about them.
   - Steps (direct commands like shell)
-  - Pipeline (Collection of steps which can consume artifacts from other pipelines)
+  - Pipeline (Collection of steps which can consume artifacts from other pipelines).
-  - Environment (Key value store associated with either steps and/or Pipelines)
+  - Environment (Key value store associated with either steps and/or Pipelines).
-  - Resources (Things like source code or artifacts produced by pipelines)
+  - Resources (Things like source code or artifacts produced by pipelines).
-  - Artifacts (Something built by a Pipeline)
+  - Artifacts (Something built by a Pipeline).
 - Expose the above feature set entirely via an API, hence allow any client to configure/control it.
 Also not be affected by bugs in it.
-- Be agnostic of an UI
+- Be agnostic of an UI.
-- Be more extensible than great things like Concourse.ci
+- Be more extensible than great things like Concourse.ci.
-- Accept the above stuff via an YAML as well
-- Build pretty much everything else external resources or orchestrate via API
+- Build pretty much everything else external resources or orchestrate via API.
-- Scale via multiple federated bob instances(think Cassandra) and share loads and resources
+- Scale via multiple federated Bob instances(think Cassandra) and share loads and resources.

 ## Bob vs the rest of the CI tools